degregar/tic-tac-toe/README.md

 You can use `adminer` to view the database at [http://localhost:8080](http://localhost:8080).

 ## Running tests
+1. Copy `.env.test.example` to `.env.test` and fill in the values.
+2. Run `docker-compose -f docker-compose.test.yml up -d` to start the databases.

-Run `npm run test` to run the tests.
+3. Run `npm run test` to run the tests.

 ## Architecture